Robert Jousie: Bankrupt

 Foulis was bankrupted in 1598.
 He gave a statement of his debts to Parliament, which included £145,700 and interest on that sum to £33,000 Scots.
 The roll submitted to Parliament listed the names of the creditors of Foulis and Jousie, who had loaned them money with which they financed the court.
 It includes the Edinburgh Company of Tailors, based on the Cowgate, who had lent £1,200, the merchant and poet John Burell, and Bartholomew Kello, the husband of the calligrapher Esther Inglis.
 Kello's loan of £4,000 was one of the larger contributions, and the merchant Jacob Baron had invested £14,822 Scots.

 In May 1598 James Hudson wrote that Foulis had pawned a gold lion set with a ruby worth £400 with the London goldsmith Robert Brook of Lombard Street, which Hudson suggested belonged to James VI.
 Robert Jousie was unable to pay Brook's interest or other sums due by Hudson, or the money they jointly owed to Hudson.
 Hudson considered having Jousie arrested for debt in London.

-Despite the bankruptcy, the purchasing arrangement for the royal wardrobe continued, and he bought a sapphire engraved with Elizabeth's portrait in London for Anna of Denmark in January 1599.
+Foulis and Jousie were given a contract to operate the Scottish mint, undertaking to pay £5,000 to the crown each year.
+Despite the bankruptcy, the purchasing arrangement for the royal wardrobe continued, and Foulis bought a sapphire engraved with Elizabeth's portrait in London for Anna of Denmark in January 1599.
 However, the English creditors of Thomas Foulis arrested Jousie in London for debts and he was imprisoned for a time.
 Despite the efforts of James Elphinstone, the Secretary of State, Sir Robert Cecil could not assist to free him until there was some assurance of repayment.
 In February 1599 the Privy Council declared that in future the Treasurer would administer the English annuity or subsidy, spending it on clothes for the royal family and the household of Prince Henry.

 The English textile merchant and financier Baptist Hicks wrote to James VI on 1 March 1599 hoping for repayment of sums due to him by Jousie.
 He had written twice to the king, and was disappointed to hear from the Scottish ambassador that he would not be paid from the annuity awarded by Queen Elizabeth.
 Hicks claimed in 1606 that he was still owed money for textiles sent to Scotland in the 1590s, having expected payment from the subsidy paid to James VI.